UB-Mannheim/RaiseWikibase/README.md

 # RaiseWikibase

 ```
-A tool for speeding up multilingual knowledge graph construction with Wikibase.
+A tool for speeding up multilingual knowledge graph construction with Wikibase
 ```
-* Fast inserts into a Wikibase instance.
-* Creates up to a million entities and wikitexts per hour.
+* Fast inserts into a Wikibase instance: creates up to a million entities and wikitexts per hour.
 * Creates a mini Wikibase instance with Wikidata properties in a few minutes.
 * Creates the [BERD](https://www.berd-bw.de) knowledge graph with millions of entities in a few hours.